silktown-software/podbean_downloader/README.md

 ### Can't find the executable / `podbean_download: command not found`

-When installing the package using `pip install --user`.
+When installing the package use `pip install --user`.
 It will place a small bash script that will make the script appear as an executable.

 If you don't have the python console scripts location in your path you will find a warning at the bottom of the output of `pip install --user`.
 It will look something like the following: